CrashOverride85/zc95/docs/Build.md

 * Solder short (~12cm or so) wires on to J13, and fit spade connectors on the other end for the battery
 * R14 & D4 (top middle) don't need to be populated.
 It's for a power LED that has no place on the front panel.
 * J20 (I2C header, bottom left) is for future expansion and doesn't need to be populated
-* J17 (just below battery, to the right) is also for future expansion and doesn't need to be populated
+* J17 (just below battery, to the right) is for the optional audio input board; if building that, fit a 2.54mm pin header, otherwise leave unpopulated

 Then (optionally) plug a 433MHz transmitter into J11